siger2022/JSON_API/README.md

 ## Backend practice

-This repo is for JSON encoding and decoding training.
+This repo is for training JSON encoding and decoding using Go.